A pilot trial of memantine and riluzole in ALS: Correlation to CSF biomarkers

 Digital Object Identifier (DOI)

 Levine, Todd D.; Bowser, Robert; Hank, Nicole; and Saperstein, David, "A pilot trial of memantine and riluzole in ALS: Correlation to CSF biomarkers" (2010).
-Neurobiology.
+Translational Neuroscience.
 568.